PCV-dev/BTT-Pi1.2-CB1-Bookworm-Images-and-ImageCompiler/README.md

-# Debian Bookworm for BTT Pi1.2 / CB1 - CLI BUILD - AllWinner H616
+# Debian Bookworm for BTT Pi1.2 / CB1 - CLI DESKTOP BUILD - AllWinner H616

 ## are you looking for ready for use Images ?